Kominto/Kominto/README.md

 # Hoi!
-I'm Koko, an IT student and aspiring game dev.
+I'm Koko, an IT student and aspiring game dev.>

-Linux user 'till the end!
+Linux user 'till the end, Arch my beloved <3

 Mainly using C++ and Python for now.

 ## Current Projects